 You will have an incredible time cruising the 200 mostly uninhabited islands with their many beautiful beaches in the northern Exumas.
-The charter boat Cat Ppalu can take you to isolated beaches where you can sunbathe, explore, kayak, snorkel, scuba dive and fish.
+The charter sailboat Cat Ppalu can take you to isolated beaches where you can sunbathe, explore, kayak, snorkel, scuba dive, stand-up paddle board (SUP), wind surf and fish.
 Become bedazzled by the diversity of the Bahamas!

 You are never too young or too old to try snorkeling!
 Just take one look below the surface and you'll see that's where all the action is!
 Snorkeling is an easy and enjoyable activity for all passengers.
 Our instructor is available to assist and instruct those who are unfamiliar with snorkeling and take you on snorkeling tours.
 All you need are mask, fins and snorkels.
 If you don't have your own, we have snorkel gear for rent.
 We provide snorkel vests.
 The Cat Ppalu has a dinghy for transporting passengers to the remote and pristine islands of the Exumas Cays where they can snorkel from the beach in shallow waters.
 Make the most of your snorkeling adventure by sharing it with the entire family!